 1. Get to know Mexico’s colonial past – Casa de Montejo

 Casa de Montejo is located in Plaza Grande and was built in the 16th century.
 This mansion is named after Spanish conquistador Francisco de Montejo and his family, who is considered to be the founder of the city of Merida and conquerer of Yucatan.
 Nowadays Casa de Montejo is a museum featuring restored rooms, historic artifacts, and furniture as well as some artwork.
 The admission to the museum is free and offers a nice getaway on a hot summer day.
 I highly recommend visiting Montejo museum if you want to know more about Mexico’s colonial past.

 2. Visit the oldest cathedral in mainland America- Cathedral San Ildefonso

-Merida Cathedral was built in the 16th century and is located in the main square of Merida where all the other major historic attractions are located.
+My list of the best things to do in Merida wouldn’t be complete without Cathedral San Ildefonso – the oldest cathedral in mainland America.
+The Cathedral was built in the 16th century and is located in the main square of Merida where all the other major historic attractions are located.
 If you are lucky, you might see a beautiful light projection show on the cathedral.

 It is considered the first and oldest cathedral built on mainland America.
 The interior and the façade of the cathedral is built in modest Renaissance style.
 The foundation, as well as some part of the exterior, is built from limestone which was taken from ancient Mayan ruins found in this region.

-3. Get a glimpse of history of Merida at Government Palace (Palacio de Gobierno)
+3. Get a glimpse of the history of Merida at Government Palace (Palacio de Gobierno)